• Skip to main content

 • 1 lbs pork tenderloin

-• 2 large sweet potatoes about 2 lbs, peeled and cut into 1/2" cubes (or smaller, but no larger)
+• 2 lbs sweet potatoes peeled and cut into 1/2" cubes (or smaller, but no larger)

-• 1 large cauliflower head cut into large florets
+• 1 large cauliflower cut into large florets

 • 2 tbsp olive oil